Guidelines for departments

 A variety of resources targeted to GAs and TAs in all departments are available, including GATA Network workshops and drop-in hours as well as Blackboard support and guidelines from CTL for new GAs/TAs.
 Resources are summarized on the Winter term resources for students webpage.

-FAQs for graduate students including GAs and TAs have been posted on the Winter term resources for students webpage.
+FAQs for graduate students including GAs and TAs have been posted on the Summer term resources for students webpage.